Glomerulosclerosis: Types

+Cause

 Diagnosis

 Early stages of glomerulosclerosis may not produce any symptoms, but the most important warning sign is proteinuria, usually discovered in routine medical exams.
 Losing large amounts of protein may cause swelling in the ankles and an accumulation of fluid in the abdomen.

 Scarred glomeruli cannot be repaired, and many patients with glomerulosclerosis get worse over time until their kidneys fail.
 This condition is called end-stage renal disease (ESRD), and the patients must begin dialysis treatment or receive a kidney transplant.
 ESRD may be reached within a year or up to ten years or more after the diagnosis of glomerulosclerosis, but times may vary.

 Treatment

 Treatments for glomerulosclerosis depend on what caused the scarring of the glomeruli.
 This is determined by a renal biopsy.
 Immunosuppressive drugs stop proteinuria in some patients, but once the treatments have ended, proteinuria will continue.
 The drugs may sometimes damage the patient's kidneys even more.

 Controlling the patient's blood pressure may control the progression of kidney failure.
 ACE inhibitors, a type of blood pressure medicine, preserve kidney function in patients with diabetes.
 ACE inhibitors may also slow down kidney failure in patients without diabetes.
 Low-protein diets may also lessen the work done by the kidneys to process waste.
 Some patients will need to control their cholesterol through diet or both diet and medicine.